ojamestitus/Musical-Genres-Data-Exploration-Project/README.md

 ### Testing for linear relationships between track characteristics and popularity.

-As we perform tests to determine if there are linear relationships between the track characteristics and th  e popularity of the track we also looked at the scatterplots.
+As we perform tests to determine if there are linear relationships between the track characteristics and the popularity of the track we also looked at the scatterplots.
 For many of the scatterplots we were able to see fairly clearly that there would not be a linear relationship between the characteristics and the popularity.